lambdamatt/LUKS_dual_boot/README.md

 * Part5 will be the 18.04 LUKS partition

  Partition 1 should be 2GB
- The boot partitions should be big enough to hold all of the kernels that will ever be installed 10GB is very safe The LUKS partitions should half of the total drive capacity each, less the 2GB used for EFI and the amount used for the boot partitions.
+ The boot partitions should be big enough to hold all of the kernels that will ever be installed.
+10GB is very safe The LUKS partitions should half of the total drive capacity each, less the 2GB used for EFI and the amount used for the boot partitions.

 **NOTE--** These will all be formatted later on. **DO NOT** select the encryption options.
 Use defaults for now